-- 49. Paragraph 29 is admitted.
-Calls to the Helpline are handled in accordance with the following processes: - (1) Helpline operators categorise the caller's query using an online system (now called "Dynamics", previously called "Remedy") and then provide advice by reference to the Post Office "Knowledge Base", an online resource which contains numerous articles and other guidance documents on various matters (but is not scripted). - (2) If the Knowledge Base does not contain sufficient information to allow the operator to address the query, the next step is for the query to be escalated to a second tier of more experienced staff. - (3) If the second-tier adviser cannot respond in a satisfactory way to the query, he or she will seek assistance from the relevant Post Office product team.
-For example, if an issue relates to a lottery product, assistance would be sought from the team at Post Office who manage the operational processes for that product.
+- 61. Paragraph 29 is admitted.
+Calls to the Helpline are handled in accordance with the following processes: - (1) Helpline operators categorise the caller's query using an online system (now called "Dynamics", previously called "Remedy") and then provide advice by reference to the Post Office "Knowledge Base", an online resource which contains numerous articles and other guidance documents on various matters (but is not scripted). - (2) If the Knowledge Base does not contain sufficient information to allow the operator to address the query, the next step is for the query to be escalated to a second tier of more experienced staff. - (3) If the second-tier adviser cannot respond in a satisfactory way to the query, he or she may seek assistance from the relevant Post Office product team.
+For example, if an issue relates to a lottery product, assistance could be sought from the team at Post Office who manage the operational processes for that product.
+Further, where assistance is required in relation to reviewing Horizon data then they may seek assistance from the Support Services Resolution Team.
 For issues relating to the technical operation of Horizon (e.g. a broken printer), the matter could be referred to Post Office's IT support partner, which was originally Fujitsu and is now a company called Atos. - (4) If, after these steps, a satisfactory response has not been given, Post Office will consider whether to organise a visit to the branch and/or further training for the Subpostmaster and/or Assistant(s) concerned. - (5) Post Office is willing and able to provide further assistance to Subpostmasters whose problems are not addressed adequately through the Helpline.
-It is for any Claimant who asserts that inadequate assistance was provided to identify, amongst other things, the steps that he or she took to obtain further advice, assistance and/or training. - 50.
+It is for any Claimant who asserts that inadequate assistance was provided to identify, amongst other things, the steps that he or she took to obtain further advice, assistance and/or training. - 62.
 Paragraph 30 makes allegations to which Post Office cannot meaningfully respond at the pleaded level of generality.
 Post Office will respond to properly particularised claims if and when they are made by particular Claimants, but the general thrust of the allegations is denied.
 Further: